jdegoes/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 In Scala, the Cats Effect type class hierarchy provides many type classes that are _explicitly designed_ to capture side-effecting code.
 These type classes include `Sync`, `Async`, `LiftIO`, `Concurrent`, `Effect`, and `ConcurrentEffect`.

-Methods that require one of these type classes can literally do _anything_ they wants, without constraints, even assuming a working social contract.
+Methods that require one of these type classes can literally do _anything_ they want, without constraints, even assuming a working social contract.
 These methods nullify the power of discipline, depriving us of any benefits to reasoning and testability, resulting in opaque blobs of side-effecting, untestable procedural code.

 Nearly all tagless-final code (including some of the [best open source functional Scala I know of](https://github.com/slamdata/quasar/search?q=Sync&unscoped_q=Sync)) makes liberal use of these type classes, freely embedding side-effects in numerous methods sprawled across the code base.